irynadiudiuk/Dev_Ops_Mentorship_Program/Useful_Scripts/README.md

 it makes a REST API call to Splunk management port and run the search query on the server. this search looks for the output within the last 30 days.
 The output is then redirected to a file final.res

+# lowercase.py
+This script takes a file with uppercase srtings and converts them to lowercase.